US Army Ranks and Jobs Guide: Your Roadmap to Military Success

 • Classroom instruction

-Lunch breaks are typically short, allowing you to refuel before afternoon duties.
+Lunch breaks tend to be brief, enabling you to refuel before afternoon activities.

-Evening hours often involve additional training, personal time for studying or recreation, and preparing for the next day.
+Evening hours commonly involve additional training, personal time for study or recreation, and preparation for the next day.

-Even off-duty, you represent the Army and must uphold its standards.
+Even when off-duty, you represent the Army and uphold its standards.

 Army Values and Culture